My shopping cart

 Braided bully sticks are made of 3 strips of pizzle that have been cut lengthwise, tightly braided together and then baked at a low temperature.
 This is a more durable chew than the typical straight bully stick, so if you have a large, powerful dog that decimates regular bully sticks, you may want to try a thick braided bully stick instead.

 It’s important to note that a 12” braided bully stick will be heavier and denser than a 12” straight bully stick.
 This means that a braided bully stick will have more calories than a straight bully stick of the same length.

-Braided bully sticks need to be tightly bound together prior to the cooking process - otherwise, it’ll likely fall apart as the pizzle cooks and slowly shrinks in size.
+Braided bully sticks need to be tightly bound together prior to the cooking process - otherwise, it’ll fall apart as the pizzle cooks and slowly shrinks in size.
 We needed to figure out a way to hold the shape of the braided bully sticks.

-Those strands wrapped around the braid are made of 100% beef intestine that has been cleaned and twisted around so tightly it forms into a tough "string".
+Those strands wrapped around the braid are made of 100% beef intestine that have been cleaned and twisted around so tightly it forms into a tough "string".
 If the beef intestine strand isn’t tightly wound up this way, it would disintegrate during the cooking process and the braided bully stick would unravel.